smswithoutborders/SMSwithoutborders-BE/README.md

 ### Setup
 * Create configuration file

+    __root (./)__

-    * To set up database and API, use the template in "example.config.json" file and rename to "config.json"
+    * To set up database and API, copy the template file "example.config.json" and rename to "config.json"
-    * To set up platform credentials, use the template in "example.credentials.json" file and rename to "credentials.json"
+    * To set up platform credentials, copy the template file "example.credentials.json" and rename to "credentials.json"

+    __tools (./tools)__

+    * To set up encryption credentials, copy the template file "example.credentials.json" and rename to "credentials.json"
 ### Start Server
 * With NPM
 ```bash